jqno/jqno.github.io/_posts/2020-09-09-my-vim-setup.md

 - code
 - vim
 - configuration
-excerpt: In which I discuss how I use Vim instead of an IDE
+excerpt: In which I discuss how I use Vim instead of an IDE to edit Java code.
 ---
 ## Background